newlogic/smartscanner-core/README.md

 # idpass-smart-scanner-core
-The repository for the core Library to be used with the Base project of the ID PASS smart scanner
+The repository for the core Library to be used as the core project of the ID PASS smart scanner

 ## Setting Up
 ---------------